• Welcome to the Library

 3:45 to 4:45 (after school)

 Wednesday Afternoons at the Library (for grades 1-6) are happening every Wednesday from 3:45 to 4:45.
 Kids can take the bus from Emerson School.
 Come enjoy a snack and make a craft!
 Registration required!
 Call (603-585-6503) or email us (info@fitzlib.org) to sign up.
+Next Wed, Mar.
+26, we will be making grassheads!

-Stitch and Bitch!
+Stitch and Bitch with Kate

-Every Wednesday at 6pm
+Every 1st and 3rd Wednesdays at 6pm

 Whether you stitch, sew, embroider, crochet, like to color or prefer to just socialize, come join friends who like to craft and chat!